OpenEvalProject/evals/manuscripts/elife-76249/v1/manuscript.md

 The cells might use two strategies to accommodate a total number of nodes in a broad band determined by their size.
 Either the surface area (width) of the broad band or the density of nodes might increase with the total node number.
 We observed both.
 The very large cdc25-22 mutant cells simply expanded the width of the broad band in proportion to the number of nodes, while the density of nodes and width of broad band both increased with their numbers in the other strains of freely cycling cells (Figure 3J, K).

-## Blt1-mEGFP in contractile rings of cells with different sizes
+### Blt1-mEGFP in contractile rings of cells with different sizes

 We used five different strains to determine if the total Blt1-mEGFP fluorescence in contractile rings scales with cell size.
 The total Blt1-mEGFP fluorescence in contractile rings was generally higher in large cells (Figure 3—figure supplement 2A), but did not scale cleanly with size because the five tested strains incorporated different fractions of the total Blt1-mEGFP in the cytokinesis nodes into their contractile rings: 85% in wild-type cells; 40–70% in cdc25-22, wee1-50, and rga2Δ mutant cells; and nearly 90% in rga4Δ mutant cells.
 In cdc25-22 mutant cells, the total Blt1-mEGFP fluorescence in cytokinesis nodes increased with cell volume (Figure 3H) but did not scale with cell size in their contractile rings (Figure 3—figure supplement 2B).
 Therefore, the largest cdc25-22 cells had as little as ~50% of the cytokinesis node Blt1-mEGFP fluorescence in their contractile rings.
 In contrast, cdc25-22 mutant cells did recruit mEGFP-Myo2 to their contractile rings in proportion to their volumes (Figure 3—figure supplement 2B).

-## Does Pom1 control the number of cytokinesis nodes?
+### Does Pom1 control the number of cytokinesis nodes?

 We performed two types of experiments to investigate the relationship between the membrane-bound Pom1 kinase and the number of cytokinesis nodes.
 Concentrating Pom1 at the poles depends on microtubules that transport the polarity proteins Tea1 and Wsh3/Tea4 to the poles (Bähler and Pringle, 1998; Martin and Berthelot-Grosjean, 2009; Moseley et al., 2009; Tatebe et al., 2005).
 First, we measured the distributions of Pom1 in cells with a wide range of sizes by time-lapse, spinning disk confocal microscopy (Figure 4).
 The five strains were wild-type, rga4Δ, rga2Δ, cdc25-22, and wee1-50.
 The cells expressed Pom1-GFP along with Sad1-RFP to identify mitotic cells with two SPBs and Blt1-mCherry to track nodes.
 Second, we varied the concentration of Pom1 and measured the number of nodes (Figure 5).

 ![Figure 4.](https://cdn.elifesciences.org/articles/76249/elife-76249-fig4-v1.jpg)

 **Figure 4.:** (A) Distribution of Pom1 in wild type, wee1-50, and cdc25-22 mutant cells.
 Each strain expressed Pom1-GFP and Blt1-mCherry-Sad1-RFP from their native loci.
 Each panel has two parts: (left) sum projected confocal images of 15 Z-slices of wild-type cells taken at different phases of the life cycle abbreviated as LG (late G2), GM (G2/M), AP (anaphase), CS (constriction), SP (separation), and NT (new end take off); and (right) time series of plots of the average intensity of Pom1-GFP fluorescence along the length of the cells.
 Scale bar 3 µm.
 (Top panel) wee1-50 grown at 36°C and imaged at 22°C. (Second panel) Wild-type cells were grown at 25°C and imaged at 22°C. (Third panel) cdc25-22 mutant cells grown at 25°C and imaged at 22°C. (Bottom panel) cdc25-22 mutant cells grown at 36°C for 4 hr before imaging at 22°C. (B) Distributions of Pom1 and Blt1 in cells at the G2/M transition measured by confocal microscopy of wild-type and four mutant strains.
 Cells were grown at 25°C and imaged at 22°C: (, n = 9 cells) WT, (, n = 7 cells) wee1-50, (, n = 8 cells) cdc25-22, (, n = 9 cells) rga2Δ and (, n = 9 cells) rga4Δ mutant cells.
 Lines are fluorescence intensities of Blt1-mCherry-Sad1-RFP (magenta) and Pom1-GFP (green) across the full width of the cells and along the lengths of the cells.
 (C, D) Relationships between cell length and average Blt1-mCherry intensity on the plasma membrane of broad band with average Pom1-mEGFP intensity on the plasma membrane of broad band in five strains in (B).
 All measurements for each strain are collected in one bin except for () cdc25-22 cells, which are divided into two length bins: 30–36 µm, n = 12 cells; 36–45 µm, n = 22 cells.
 The transparent symbols are measurements of individual cells.
 The solid symbols are the mean numbers of node parameters.
 The vertical error bars show the SD of the mean numbers and the horizontal error bars the standard deviation (SD) of the lengths.
 (C) Average Pom1-mEGFP intensity per pixel along the plasma membrane across the broad band of nodes in the middle focal plane of the cells as a function of the lengths of the cells.
 The inset shows the rectangle three pixels wide and the length of the broad band of nodes used to make the measurements.
 The slope of the linear regression (black dotted line) is not significantly different from zero (p = 0.07; R2 = 0.03).
 (D) Graph of the average Pom1-mEGFP intensity per pixel versus the average Blt1-mCherry intensity per pixel along the plasma membrane in the middle focal plane of the cells (as in the inset of panel C).
-The slope of the linear regression (black dotted line) is not significantly different from zero (p = 0.13; R2 = 0.02).Figure 4—source data 1.Figure 4C, D.
+The slope of the linear regression (black dotted line) is not significantly different from zero (p = 0.13; R2 = 0.02).

 ![Figure 5.](https://cdn.elifesciences.org/articles/76249/elife-76249-fig5-v1.jpg)

 **Figure 5.:** Expression of mEGFP-Pom1 in cells from the nmt81 promoter under three conditions: in EMM5S with 5 µg/ml thiamine for 24 hr (n = 6 cells) to suppress expression or in EMM5S without thiamine to promote expression for 12 hr (n = 6 cells), 25 hr (n = 8 cells), or 40 hr (n = 8 cells).
 Gray symbols show individual cells.
 (A) mEGFP-Pom1 expression under four conditions measured as fluorescence intensity per pixel of mEGFP-Pom1 over the whole cells.
 (B) Average mEGFP-Pom1 intensity along the plasma membrane in the broad band of nodes in the middle focal plane of the cells as a function of average mEGFP-Pom1 intensity in whole cells.
 The slope of the linear regression (black dotted line) is significantly different from zero (p < 0.0001; R2 = 0.7).
 (C) Cell length as a function of average mEGFP-Pom1 intensity in whole cells.
 The slope of the linear regression (black dashed line) is significantly different from zero (p < 0.0001; R2 = 0.5).
 (D) Blt1-mCherry intensity per pixel in node broad band as a function of average mEGFP-Pom1 intensity in whole cells.
 The slope of the linear regression (black dashed line) is significantly different from zero (p = 0.01; R2 = 0.2).
 (E) Single node intensities measured by using Blt1-mCherry in WT cells and cells expressing different levels of Pom1.
 Error bars are standard deviation (SD), p = 0.001 as determined by Tukey’s multiple comparison test.
 (F) Width of the broad band region as a function of average mEGFP-Pom1 intensity in whole cells.
 The slope of the linear regression (black dashed line) is not significantly different from zero (p = 0.3; R2 = 0.04).
 (G) Node number as a function of average mEGFP-Pom1 intensity in whole cells.
 The slope of the linear regression (black dashed line) is significantly different from zero (p = 0.0017; R2 = 0.3).
 (H) Ratio of width of broad band of nodes to the cell length as a function of average mEGFP-Pom1 intensity along the plasma membrane in the broad band of nodes in the middle focal plane of the cells.
-The slope of the linear regression (black dashed line) is significantly different from zero (p = 0.0001; R2 = 0.4).Figure 5—source data 1.Figure 5A–H.
+The slope of the linear regression (black dashed line) is significantly different from zero (p = 0.0001; R2 = 0.4).

 Figure 4A shows time series of fluorescence micrographs of individual cells from three strains paired with scans of the fluorescent intensity of Pom1-GFP along the lengths of these cells, while Figure 4B shows the line profiles of fluorescence of Blt1-mCherry plus Sad1-RFP (magenta) and Pom1-GFP (green) along the lengths of seven to nine mitotic cells of the five different strains.
 To our knowledge, this is the first time that the distribution of Pom1 was documented in cells with such a wide range of sizes (lengths of 8–40 µm).